-- Incidents: Major accidents and weather disruptions on roadways and transit systems cause severe delays and inconvenience. - Pedestrian & Bicyclist Safety: The number of bicycle and pedestrian fatalities each year is holding steady even as the number of vehicle fatalities has declined steadily.
+- Incidents: Major accidents and weather disruptions on roadways and transit systems cause severe delays and inconvenience. - Pedestrian & Bicyclist Safety: The number of bicycle and pedestrian fatalities each year is holding steady even as the number of vehicle fatalities is declining.